DEFINITIONS - A NEUROLOGY GLOSSARY

 Mydriasis - excessive pupil dilatation.

-Perseveration - continuing to perform an action after an instruction has ceased or things have moved on - for example, repeatedly sticking the tongue out after being told only to once, or continuing to talk about a topic as the assessor tries to change to another.
+Perseveration - continuing to perform an action after an instruction has ceased or the interview has moved on - for example, repeatedly sticking the tongue out after being told only to once, or continuing to talk about a topic as the assessor tries to change to another.
 Seen in various cognitive disorders including acute encephalopathies and fronto-temporal dementias.

 Ptosis - drooping of one or both eyelids.
 This has many causes.